Format to FAT32 for USB or External Hard Drive in Windows 10 - Qiling

 3. Windows 10 Disk Management format

-In computing, a file system controls how data is stored and retrieved.
-The common Windows file systems include FAT16, FAT32, and NTFS, etc. Users can convert their USB flash drives or external hard drives between different file systems.
-In the chart below, we have listed features of four common file systems, giving detailed information from max partition size to the compatibility of these file systems.
+In computing, a file system determines how data is stored and retrieved.
+Windows file systems include FAT16, FAT32, and NTFS, among others, and can be converted on USB flash drives or external hard drives.
+The chart below compares four common file systems, highlighting features such as max partition size and compatibility.

 Formatting a USB drive or external hard drive will remove all existing files on the device.
-Please make sure you have backed up files before formatting to avoid further data loss.
+Please make sure you have backed up any important files before formatting to avoid further data loss.

 Step 1.
 Click the external drive or USB you intend to format and choose "Format" in "Disk management" page.